January 2025 SLP Summit Registration Is Open!

 Unlocking Opportunities: A Beginner's Guide to School Contracting

 Join us for this informative presentation tailored for Speech-Language Pathologists, occupational therapists, and physical therapists ready to explore the world of school contracting!
 In this session, you'll learn exactly what school contracting is, pros and cons to serving schools, and learn how to find and secure school contracts.
 Whether you're new to the field or looking to expand your career, this course will equip you with the essential tools and knowledge to thrive as a school contractor.
-Available on demand at noon ET on 12/6/24.

 Elise Mitchell